Doom Island: History

 During the Second World War, Japanese forces occupied and fortified the island, building a network of tunnels and bunkers.
 The island was attacked by American and Australian aircraft throughout the war.

 Following the war, a fishing station was briefly established on the island before it was moved to Manokwari.
 After the handover of Papua to Indonesia, growth of Sorong forced the movement of the city to the mainland around 1965, although the island initially remained developed relative to mainland Sorong until the latter grew, with Doom being called the "star island" in the 1970s and 80s due to its relatively bright lights.

 Access and facilities

 Due to its short distance from Sorong, Doom is reachable by boat within 10 minutes from the mainland.
 The island has a reverse osmosis seawater processing facility, capable of processing 9,000 liters per hour.

 There is a high school on the island, which used to be a Dutch prison complex, and a football field.

+Sports

+Putra Doom Football Club represents Doom Island in the Liga 4 Southwest Papua zone.
+This team is under the auspices of PSSI Sorong City.